We may earn commission from affiliate links →

 Explore The Archaeological Museum Of Kimolos

-The two-story building, an ancient mansion from the nineteenth century, features findings excavated around the island dating as far back as prehistoric times.
+The two-story building, an ancient mansion from the nineteenth century, features findings excavated around the island dating back to prehistoric times.
 The small but pleasant exhibition presents the collections in an orderly and chronological manner, making it easier for visitors to understand the historical evolution of the island.

-You can find clay and pottery objects, figurines, and funerary relics among the most impressive artifacts.
+Clay and pottery objects, figurines, and funerary relics are among the most impressive artifacts.
 The museum also features an interesting multimedia area, photos, and other documents depicting interesting traits of the local history.

 Pay A Visit To Panagia Odigitria Cathedral

-Located towards the eastern area of Chorio, Groupa is a small and uniquely picturesque fishermen’s settlement that you can also visit.
+Located towards the eastern area of Chorio, Goupa is a small and uniquely picturesque fishermen’s settlement that you can also visit.
 In the area, you will discover the curious sirmata.

 Sirmata are small caves that have been carved in the rock and that have been used for hundreds of years to shelter fishing boats during wintertime.
 These unique caves are also used as houses in the hot season.